nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_workers`
 The number of worker processes for handling requests.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#workers).
+More details are available in the [Official Gunicorn `workers` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#workers).
 ```yaml
 build:
   gunicorn_workers: 1